Joint Embedding of Graphs: Setting

-\end{definition} Compared to the RDPG model, MREG is designed to model multiple graphs.
-The vectors $\{h_k\}_{k=1}^{d}$ are shared across graphs; a $\lambda_i$ is sampled for each graph.
-On a single graph, they are equivalent if the edge probability matrix is positive semidefinite.
+Compared to the RDPG model, MREG is designed to model multiple graphs.
+The vectors $\{h_k\}_{k=1}^{d}$ are shared across graphs and represent joint latent positions of the vertices, where $(h_j[1],\ldots,h_j[d])\in\mathbb{R}^d$ represents the position of vertex $j$; a $\lambda_i$ represents the parameter of an individual graph relative to the latent positions $\{h_k\}_{k=1}^{d}$.
+Note that for a single graph, the edge probability matrix can be written as $\bP_i = \bH\bLambda_i\bH^T$, where $\bH = [h_1 \cdots h_d]\in\mathbb{R}^{n\times d}$ and $\bLambda_i=\text{diag}(\lambda_i)$.
+When the entries of $\lambda_i$ are non-negative, then $\bX_i = \bH\bLambda_i^{1/2}$ are the latent positions of graph $i$, and hence, on a single graph, RDPG and MREG are equivalent if the edge probability matrix is positive semidefinite.
 In MREG, we allow self loops to happen.
 This is mainly for theoretical convenience.
-Next, we introduce another random graph model: Stochastic Block Model \cite{holland1983stochastic}, which generalizes the Erdos-Renyi model \cite{erdds1959random}.
-SBM is a widely used model to study the community structure of a graph \cite{karrer2011stochastic, lyzinski2015community}.\\
+Next, we introduce another random graph model: Stochastic Block Model \cite{holland1983stochastic}, which generalizes the Erdos-Renyi (ER) model \cite{erdds1959random} that corresponds to a SBM with only one block.
+SBM is a widely used model to study the community structure of a graph \cite{karrer2011stochastic, lyzinski2017community}.\\

 \begin{definition} Stochastic Block Model (SBM).
 Let $\pi$ be a prior probability vector for block membership which lies in the unit $K-1$-simplex.
 Denote by $\tau=(\tau_1,\tau_2,...,\tau_n) \in [K]^n$ the block membership vector, where $\tau$ is a multinomial sequence with probability vector $\pi$.
 Denote by $\bB \in [0,1]^{K \times K}$ the block connectivity probability matrix.
 Suppose $\bA$ is a random adjacency matrix given by,